 Professor Deborah Sweeney

-Professor Deborah Sweeney is the Deputy Vice-Chancellor (Research and Innovation) at Western Sydney University.
-She provides leadership and guidance to achieve the University’s strategic priorities for research and innovation and focuses on quality assurance and enhancement.
-In addition, she is responsible for supporting the research portfolios of the University’s strategic ambitions, Deborah is focused on excellence, impact and translation.
+Professor Deborah Sweeney is the Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International) at Western Sydney University.
+She provides leadership and vision to achieve the University’s strategic priorities for research, research training, enterprise and entrepreneurial activities and international teaching and research.
+Ensuring the delivery of the University’s strategic ambitions, Deborah is focused on excellence, impact and translation.
 She has oversight of research, research partnership and international activities across Western’s Schools, Institutes and Strategic Research Initiatives.

 Phone: +61 2 9678 7418

-Senior Executive Assistant to the DVC (Research and Innovation)
+Senior Executive Assistant to the DVC (Research, Enterprise and International)

 Phone: +61 2 9685 9435